KoboldKit/KoboldKit/README.md

 KoboldKit
 =========

 Kobold Kit is a game engine built on Sprite Kit.
-It adds additional features, flexibility and convenience.
+It adds additional features, flexibility, convenience, blabla…. :)

 Links
 -----